alexrudnick/dissertation/BURNDOWN.md

     * DONE learn how to train doc2vec from Spanish wikipedia!!
     * DONE be able to load up saved models
     * how much text do we use to train a model?
-      * how much can we fit in memory for training?
+      * DONE how much can we fit in memory for training?
+        * we can fit Spanish wikipedia
       * how does training data size affect quality?
     * turn inferred document vectors into features for classification
+    * there's just one vector per sentence, so just turn that into one feature per vector dimension, and the classifier for the individual lemma can figure out what to do with each dimension.

 The important thing to think about here is the "one hot" representation -- are our symbolic features like "the word on the left was 'dog' " getting turned into